elliottd/vdrparser/README.md

 References
 ----------

 [1] R. McDonald, F. Pereira, K. Ribarov and J. Hajič.
 2005.
 Non-Projective Dependency Parsing using Spanning Tree Algorithms.
 Human Language Technologies and Empirical Methods in Natural Language Processing (HLT-EMNLP), Vancouver, British Columbia, Canada.

 [2] D. Elliott and F. Keller.
 2013.
 Image Description using Visual Dependency Representations.
 In Proceedings of the 2013 Conference on Empirical Methods in Natural Language Processing (EMNLP '13), Seattle, Washington, U.S.A

 [3] D. Elliott, V. Lavrenko, and F. Keller.
 2014.
 Query-by-Example Image Retrieval using Visual Dependency Representations.
 In Proceedings of the 25th International Conference on Computational Linguistics (COLING '14), Dublin, Ireland.

 Contact
 -------
-d.elliott@ed.ac.uk
+elliott@cwi.nl

 or